 From Coding Ninjas to Lemon.io

-The company that’s now sparkling under the name of Lemon.io has started as a cozy startup with a different working scheme and set of procedures.
-They also checked their developers.
+The company, now sparkling under Lemon.io, started as a cozy startup with a different working scheme and set of procedures.
+They also checked their web developers.
 However, the current vetting practice of Lemon.io doesn’t have much in common with the somewhat random checks of its predecessor.
 We’ve collected memories of the people who started their Lemon.io way with the Coding Ninjas and survived the rebranding.
 Their direct speech will help us tell this curious story.

 Coding Ninjas: Uber for developers

 For entrepreneurs who prefer giving brief tasks to offshore devs, the emergence of Coding Ninjas in 2015 was a blessing.
 Alexander Volodarsky, Vasyl Dzesa, and Anvar Azizov decided to create Uber for developers: if you have some short tasks to complete, call us, and we’ll find you a suitable specialist out of the constantly widening pool.
 According to Malky Volodarsky, head of the client success department at Lemon.io, at first, the dev stack of the Coding Ninjas consisted of the founders’ friends and friends of friends.
 The developers fulfilled short one-time tasks (closing the tickets) and invited their pals to the network.

 There were some programmers who helped us with the company web and simultaneously worked for the clients we found for them.
 The best inside vetting ever.Anastasiia Andriienko, Matching Team Lead at Lemon.io